Gender and sexuality

 The ironborn practice a form of limited polygamy: a man can have one true- and freeborn "rock wife".
 However, he can also have multiple "salt wives", usually women captured on raids.
 Salt wives are considered more than mere concubines, and any sons born of such unions are not considered bastards, but can inherit should their father have no surviving sons by his rock wife.
 The number of salt wives a man can support is considered to be an indication of his power, wealth, and virility.

 Although women can inherit on the Iron Islands, they are still considered to be the weaker sex.
 In ancient times, the ironborn had an elective monarchy, in which all the lords and ship captains of the isles gathered to vote for one of their members to be the new king.
-There is no formal rule against a woman being a ship captain or standing for election, but female ship captains are so rare, and women in general are held in such low esteem, that this has never happened.
-Thus when Asha Greyjoy, captain of her own ship and daughter of the recently deceased King Balon Greyjoy puts forward her candidacy, the Drowned Men (while frowning upon it) do not deny her right to stand in the election.
+While women can captain their own ship (e.g., Asha Greyjoy), the majority of captains are male.
+When Asha Greyjoy, the daughter of the recently deceased King Balon Greyjoy, put forward her candidacy, the priests of the Drowned God (while frowning upon it) do not deny her right to stand in the election.

-Regular ironborn lords generally seem to follow the same Andal inheritance law as most of southern Westeros - albeit because women are held in low esteem, their inheritance does seem to be challenged more frequently (by their father's younger brothers, etc. - which happens much more rarely on the mainland).
-After Rodrik Harlaw's sons died, his sister Gwynesse Harlaw argued that she should be named his heir given that she is seven years his elder, instead of the inheritance going to more distant male-line relatives also vying for the position (younger sons of their father and grandfather).
+Regular ironborn lords generally seem to follow the same Andal inheritance law as most of southern Westeros.
+Gwynesse Harlaw insists that she should rule the Ten Towers, the seat of House Harlaw, instead of her brother Rodrik, as she is seven years his elder.
 Asha Greyjoy also tried to convince her uncle Victarion to name her his heir as a compromise, though he declined.

 Victarion Greyjoy felt that Maester Kerwin "looked more girlish than most girls", and did not react surprised when informed that Kerwin had been dragged below decks and used by some of the crew "as a woman".
 This matches the pattern of Top/Bottom dichotomy often found in strongly male dominated societies, such as the real-life pagan Vikings on which the ironborn are based.